vanzasetia/personal-website/src/author.md

 But, in early 2024, I did not want to maintain it anymore.
 I realized that I had made a lot of mistakes.
 After I learned more about writing in English, copyright, and software licenses, I decided to start over.

-Then, in April 2024, I bought a new domain which was vanzasetia.xyz.
+Then, in April 2024, I bought a new domain, vanzasetia.xyz.
 I redesigned the website by making it rely on the browser’s styling mostly.
 I started writing new articles again.

 In December 2024, I redesigned the website.
 I wanted it to have a modern look.
 Although the previous design was simple and good, it looked boring to me.